Tyler Moore (powerlifter): Collegiate career

 In 2012, Moore competed at the 2012 Rocky Mountain State Games in Colorado Springs, CO.
 Representing Colorado State University, Tyler placed first overall in the Men's Jr Division and was selected for the 2012 NAPF Bench Press Championships World Team.
 Tyler fell just short of the Men's Open RAW Bench Press Record.

 International career

 Tyler Moore made his international debut in 2011 at the NAPF Bench Press Championships in Miami, FL.
 Tyler completed a Bench Press of 314.75 lbs and won 1st place for the USA over Puerto Rico which placed 2nd and 3rd respectively.

-Moore was invited to compete in the 2012 NAPF Bench Press Championships in Denver, CO and was also given a position of the 2013 World Team for the World Games in Cali, Colombia.
-However, Tyler was unable to compete at these events as he took a hiatus in his career to follow his dream of serving in the US Air Force and attending college at Colorado State University.
+Moore was invited to compete in the 2012 NAPF Bench Press Championships in Denver, CO and was also given a position on the 2013 World Team for the World Games in Cali, Colombia.

-After taking two years off from competition, Moore resurfaced on the World Circuit as he took home a Gold Medal at the 2013 NAPF Bench Press Championships in Miami, FL on 23 Nov, 2013.
-He competed in the 66 kg weight class and lifted RAW.
-While he did not set any records or break his PR, Moore gave a strong showing and is now active again in powerlifting.